The Street of Crocodiles: Origins and publication

 Schulz's earliest literary endeavors can probably be dated back to 1925.
 They included rough drafts of the short stories, later published in the collection The Street of Crocodiles, which the writer used to send to his friends Władysław Riff and Debora Vogel.
-Although it was already in 1928 that Schultz wrote the short story A July Night, it was included in the second volume entitled Sanatorium Under the Sign of the Hourglass which was published in 1937.
+Although in 1928 Schultz had already written the short story A July Night, it was included in the second volume entitled Sanatorium Under the Sign of the Hourglass which was published in 1937.

 All Debora Vogel's efforts to have Schulz's works published were in vain.
 It was only after the writer Zofia Nałkowska, from whom Schulz had sought help, expressed her support for him that the work was published in December 1933, dated 1934.

 Title

 The original title of the collection can be literally translated into English as "Cinnamon Shops."
 There is also a short story with the same title included in the collection.
 Cinnamon shops mentioned by the narrator of the story are situated in the centre of the town where the narrator lives.